square/wire/README.md

 Instead of supplying individual filename arguments on the command line, the `--files` flag may be used to specify a single file containing a list of `.proto` files.
-The file names are interpreted relative to the value given for the `--proto_path` flag.
+The file names are interpreted relative to the paths provided by `--proto_path` flags.

     % cat protos.include
     google/protobuf/descriptor.proto